nikitaKurtin/cobox/README.md

 The second tab should contain two segments in a segmented control:
  1. The first segment contains a table that will show the information received from this RSS feed "http://feeds.reuters.com/reuters/businessNews"
  2. The second segment contains a table which is a unification of the data received from "http://feeds.reuters.com/reuters/entertainment" and "http://feeds.reuters.com/reuters/environment".
 First the items from “Entertainment” should be presented, and then the items from “Environment”.
  - [X] I've created UITableView managed by [SecondViewController](https://github.com/nikitaKurtin/cobox/blob/master/CoBoxTask/controllers/SecondViewController.swift), presented data is changed when user selects one of the Segments in SegmentController, default selection is First (business news).
+To load the data from unsecure (plain http) web service, I've configured the `NSAppTransportSecurity` in [Info.plist](https://github.com/nikitaKurtin/cobox/blob/master/CoBoxTask/Info.plist) for the given DNS only.

 ### You can parse the RSS feed using any method you like.
  - [X] I've created a custom parser [FeedParser](https://github.com/nikitaKurtin/cobox/blob/master/CoBoxTask/utils/FeedParser.swift) based on the built in `XMLParser`.